-The month of August has not usually a busy one in National Hockey League history, but 2020 is changing that.
-This date has seen quite a few memorable moments with some veteran players finding new teams and the birth of two Hockey Hall of Famers.
+The month of August has not usually been a busy one in National Hockey League history.
+However, this date has seen quite a few memorable moments with some veteran players finding new teams and the birth of two Hockey Hall of Famers.
+The THW time machine is gassed up and ready to take us back through the decades to experience all the best Aug.
+13 has to offer.
+Let’s begin!

 Ftorek & Norwood Return to the NHL